blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/The Origin of Islam.md

 - Muslim Rulers who protected Jews: https://web.archive.org/web/20150402101019/http://mirajnews.com/article/opinion/muslim-rulers-saved-jews/

 - Arab historians mention about 20 tribes who lived in the region, among them the well-known
-	- Banu-Nadir and Banu Qurayza who were called al-Kahinan, i.e., "Two Tribes of Priests,"
+	- Banu Nadir and Banu Qurayza who were called al-Kahinan, i.e., "Two Tribes of Priests,"
 	- Banu Qaynuqa
 	- Many Jews also lived in Khaybar and in other oases of Wadi al-Qura ("Valley of the Villages"), such as
 		- al-'Ula (Didan)